 To be eligible for workers’ compensation benefits, you have to prove that you were engaging in work-related activities when you were hurt.
-It isn’t enough just to be injured while you are at your place of work; you must show that you were working under the authority of your employer and the scope of your duties.
+It isn’t enough just to be injured while you are at your workplace; you must show that you were working under your employer’s authority and the scope of your duties.

 How the Insurance Company Might Try to Deny Your Claim

 There are times when an insurance company might seek to claim that you aren’t entitled to collect.
 Circumstances where they might deny coverage, include if the insurance company can prove that you weren’t performing work-related activities.
 They might also challenge whether your injuries were as extensive as you claim they are – or in some instances, if you were even injured at all.